ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 reference as query parameters to the client instance's redirect URI.

-hash
+`hash`:
-: REQUIRED.
-The interaction hash value as
+: The interaction hash value as
     described in {{interaction-hash}}.

-interact_ref
+    REQUIRED.

+`interact_ref`:
-: REQUIRED.
-The interaction reference
+: The interaction reference
     generated for this interaction.
+    REQUIRED.

 The means of directing the RO to this URI are outside the scope